-Lauren Migliore is the Director of Cross-Sector Equity Research at Morningstar.
+Lauren Adams is the Director of Cross-Sector Equity Research at Morningstar.

 This month marks the five-year anniversary of the financial market collapse, and we have certainly come a long way since September 2008 (140% off March 2009 lows at the time of this writing, to be precise).
 With the S&P 500 and the Dow once again eclipsing all-time highs and interest rates staying low for the longest stretch in 50 years, most investors have already seen quite a lot of benefit from the fount of cheap money.
 As our Bond Strategist, David Sekera, CFA noted

 , "Whether the Fed begins to reduce its asset-purchase program in the near term or medium term, we expect rates will continue to rise back toward the average real return over inflation."
 This is Sekera's long-term view, and as you can see in this quarter's bond market outlook

 , we don't think the market is in any hurry to rush toward that long-term view as the Fed has now clearly signaled it will keep the flow of cheap money coming.